4.6 Access to quality services

 The public promoters, such as the municipalities, the Housing Fund (Fonds du Logement) or the National Society for Low-Cost/Affordable Housing (Société Nationale des Habitations à Bon Marché), are responsible for the sale and rental of affordable housing.

-The Housing Fund provides social housing to NGOs for them to accommodate homeless people, under the condition that each NGO provide regular monitoring of the residents.
+The Housing Fund provides social housing to NGOs to house homeless people, under the condition that each NGO monitors the residents regularly.

 Municipalities play an important role on the local level.
 According to article 26 of the 2006 Law on rental contracts, the municipalities have to ensure - as far as possible - housing to all persons who legally reside in the territory of the municipality.
 The public promoters must prevent 'ghettoisation' by encouraging a social mix in housing projects.

-- The ministry of Health subsidises further lodgings that particularly address young people (Les Niches housed 71 adults and 19 children in 2018; Immo-Stëmm housed 29 persons in 2018) (MS, 2019).
+- The Ministry of Health subsidises further lodgings that particularly address young people (Les Niches housed 87 adults and 19 children in 2021 (MS, 2021).

 The Luxembourgish government has endorsed the national strategy against homelessness and housing exclusion for the years 2013–2020.
 Two action fields in this policy specifically address homelessness of children and young people: